 Expected Length of Stay

-Clients typically stay in residential treatment at Rollins for about eight weeks.
+Clients typically stay in residential treatment for about eight weeks.
 Most clients then step down to our day treatment program where they continue to work toward independence for several weeks before transitioning to our intensive outpatient program for another two to six weeks.

 The total average length of treatment for clients admitting to residential treatment is about 12 to 16 weeks (3-4 months).
 (Please note that clients in our DBT program enroll in a defined 90-day treatment program.)